 Do international travelers need to be protected?

-Absolutely.
-International travelers headed for the developing world should discuss typhoid vaccine with their Travel Clinic of America physician weeks before departure.
-Typhoid is common in South Asia, Africa, the Caribbean and Central and South America.
+Yes.
+International travelers going to the developing world should discuss typhoid vaccine with their Travel Clinic of America physician weeks before departure.
+Typhoid is common in South Asia, Africa, the Caribbean, and Central and South America.
 The vaccine is not a guarantee of protection, so travelers are strongly urged to make wise food and beverage choices to reduce their risk of typhoid.